jtwalters/jtwalters.github.io/source/About/index.markdown

 I have a strong passion for designing and developing for the web.
 I'm excited about providing great user experiences across the plethora of web-connected devices.

-Some of my hobbies include photography, racquetball, hiking, billiards, and soapmaking (yes, like in Fight Club).
+Some of my hobbies include photography, racquetball, hiking, billiards, and soapmaking.

 ### Find Me On...